 - Generally hostile or unsafe work environment

-The lawyers at Bow River Law are skilled at analyzing the likelihood that a given situation is a constructive dismissal.
+The lawyers at Bow River Law are skilled at analyzing the likelihood that a given situation is a constructive dismissal in Alberta.
+We have constructive dismissal experience both in our home city of Calgary and across Alberta.
 We can help navigate the legal situation both during the employment relationship and after it ends, for employees or employers.

 - If you have already quit your job, you may still have a strong constructive dismissal claim against your employer.
 Let us help you.

-- If you are an employer, we can help you make necessary organizational changes while reducing your risk of a constructive dismissal claim.
+- If you are an Alberta employer, we can help you make necessary organizational changes and handle personnel challenges while reducing your risk of a constructive dismissal claim.
 Let us help you.